passaH2O/pygeoflood/doc/index.rst

 Installation
 #############

-**pygeoflood** currently supports Python 3.10, 3.11, and 3.12.
-We recommend installing with our provided conda environment file.
-This will install all dependencies and a compatible version of python.
+We recommend installing **pygeoflood** into a conda environment.
+Python 3.10, 3.11, and 3.12 are currently supported:

 .. code-block:: bash

-   conda env create -f pygeoflood-env.yml
+   pip install pygeoflood

-Alternatively, you can install the package with pip:
+For the bleeding-edge version, install from GitHub:

 .. code-block:: bash